widoriezebos/Thoth/Documentation/Administration/Configuration.md

 context.1.branch
 : The name of the branch to pull from Git.
 In the case of FS repository this can be left blank.

+context.1.library
+: Optional.
+If you do not have your documentation (your library) located at the root of the repository, you can specify the location of your library as a relative path from the root of your repository.
+For example, in the case of the Thoth documentation the library is set to ‘Documentation’

 context.1.refreshseconds
 : The number of seconds between automatic repository refreshes.
 When a change is detected an indexer updating the search index is automatically launched.
 Default = 60